naushadbegum/Project_2_watch_up_react/watch-up/README.md

 ![Screenshot of color scheme](./src/images/watchup-scheme.png)

 The color scheme chosen revolves around black, grey and tan.
 As watches are usually dull in colour, to put more focus on the watches rather than the bakcground, dull colours were used for the application.
-Green was only used for the title of the application to make name stand out and also complements the banner.
+Green was only used for the title of the application to make it stand out and the color also complements the banner.

 #### Fonts